 Office Actions for Likelihood of Confusion

-These are by far the hardest office actions to overcome because likelihood of confusion is very much a subjective question.
+These are by far the hardest office actions to overcome because the likelihood of confusion is very much a subjective question.
 This means that likelihood of confusion is in the eye of the beholder, or the examining attorney.
-Of course, there are numerous likelihood of confusion refusals that are no-brainers as they are identical or virtually identical to the mark and goods or services.
+Of course, there is numerous likelihood of confusion refusals that are no-brainers as they are identical or virtually identical to the mark and goods or services.
 Some others, however, are much closer calls.
 One raging debate for decades now is whether the name of a restaurant and a wine can be confusing since wine is usually served in restaurants.

-The key to remember about office actions is that if you do not respond to them within six months of the date they are issued, the application is deemed abandoned and any chance you had of getting a registration is gone.
+The key to remember about office actions is that if you do not respond to them within six months of the date they are issued, the application is deemed abandoned, and any chance you had of getting a registration is gone.
 This is why it is vitally important to have counsel assisting you every step of the way with a registration application to ensure you have the best possible chance to obtain the registration.
 Here at EmergeCounsel we know the USPTO process and can help you get through it.
 Let us help you today.